 is a writer from Massachusetts.
 She is the author of the novel A Child Is Being Killed (Aqueous Books, 2013), which poet Eileen Myles called a "saint of a little book."
 Her second novel, In a Dream, I Dance by Myself, and I Collapse, won the Mainline Contest at Civil Coping Mechanisms and was released in 2016.
 Her fiction, poetry, and essays have been published widely, in such publications as The Washington Post, West Branch, Denver Quarterly, The Rumpus, PANK, DIAGRAM, Dusie, Huffington Post, and Everyday Feminism.

-Carolyn holds a BA summa cum laude in Psychology from the University of Massachusetts Boston, where she researched personality, trauma, the psychology of meat eating, and political protest movements.
-She earned an MFA in Creative Writing from Naropa University's Jack Kerouac School of Disembodied Poetics.
+Carolyn holds a BA summa cum laude in Psychology from the University of Massachusetts Boston, where she researched trauma, the psychology of meat eating, and political protest movements, and worked for several years as a research assistant to celebrated social psychologist and activist Dr. Melanie Joy.
+She then earned an MFA in Creative Writing from Naropa University's Jack Kerouac School of Disembodied Poetics, studying with such writers as Anne Waldman, Bei Dao, Selah Saterstrom, Bhanu Kapil, Danielle Dutton, and Bobbie Louise Hawkins.
 She has taught English and Democracy Studies in the USA and abroad, including in Kolkata, India's red light districts and to political exiles at the Thailand/Burma border.
-She is now an English professor and offers services for Personality Typology Coaching.
-Carolyn is a longtime vegan and Buddhist.

 "My goal is simply to encourage people to meet a piece of writing on its own terms, to shake hands and look it in the eye, even when the writing seems unusual or difficult, because these kinds of interactions between art and humans have alchemical potential." --Carolyn Zaikowski